PUBLICATIONS & PRESS

 Amy Karle: Bringing Bones to Life (video)

-An artist is growing a hand out of human stem cells
+An artist is prototyping a hand grown out of human stem cells

 Video Art Today: A collection of Videoart from the permanent collection of Galerie Chartier